Pegasus Primary Curriclum Introduction

 Mastery: We ensure that foundational knowledge, skills, and concepts are secure before moving on.
 Pupil's revisit prior learning and apply their understanding in new contexts.

-Representation: All pupils are able to see themselves reflected positively in our curriculum; we want our curriculum to open up new worlds – to expose children to beliefs, people, places and values that they would not otherwise encounter and also to the voices of people whose voices have not always been heard.
+Representation: All pupils are able to see themselves reflected positively in our curriculum; we want our curriculum to open up new worlds – to expose children to beliefs, people, places and values that they would not otherwise encounter.

-Education with character: Our ‘hidden’ curriculum teaches our young people about creativity and resilience as well as providing them with opportunities to learn about teamwork, to care and to serve, to overcome difficulties and to manage themselves and their feelings.
+Education with Character: Our Education with Character curriculum teaches our young people about creativity and resilience as well as providing them with opportunities to learn about teamwork, to care and to serve, to overcome difficulties and to manage themselves and their feelings.
 Pegasus children are taught to have confidence and articulacy so that they can stand up for themselves and for what is right.
 These personal qualities and skills are the opportunities we provide beyond the classroom; in sport, music, performance, clubs, our enrichment programme, in chances to lead and take responsibility and in opportunities to volunteer and to serve.

 Our curriculum is in line with the National Curriculum; it comprises of all learning experiences including enrichment activities, which are planned to meet the needs and interest of our pupils, providing education with character that helps them to find the best in themselves.